Prix de Lausanne: History

 Prix de Lausanne was founded in 1973 by the Swiss industrialist Philippe Braunschweig and his wife Elvire.
 Philippe, although not a dancer, became interested in dance as a young man.
 His Russian dancer wife developed his interest further.

-The Braunschweigs created the competition after noticing the lack of financial support to young dance students, particularly those from small regional schools, wishing to attend professional level programs.
+The Braunschweigs created the competition after noticing the lack of financial support for young dance students, particularly those from small regional schools, wishing to attend professional level programs.

 He started by approaching Rosella Hightower and Maurice Béjart who drew up the rules for the competition.

-What started as small event has grown into an internationally acclaimed institution that draws candidates from all over the world.
-Over the past few years the competition has seen a big boom in Asian candidates.
-Because of the great demand by Japanese students to study abroad, an office was also set up in Japan.
+What started as a small event has grown into an internationally acclaimed institution that draws candidates from all over the world.
+In recent years, the competition has seen a big boom in Asian candidates.
+Because of the great demand by Japanese students to study abroad, an additional office was set up in Japan.